LupieDev/LupieDev/README.md

 ## 👨‍💻 About Me

-I am a final-year IT specialist for data and process analysis (_Fachinformatiker Daten-/Prozessanalyse_) specializing in **Data Analytics & Engineering**.
+I am an IHK certified IT specialist for data and process analytics (_Fachinformatiker Daten-/Prozessanalyse_) specializing in **Data Analytics & Engineering**.

 My strong analytics foundation allows me to understand how data and databases are structured.
 I apply this knowledge to design efficient database systems and construct automated pipelines directly into the analytics cycle.